xinhuang/xinhuang.github.com/src/assets/drafts/angularjs-for-github-pages.md

 artifacts to inject testing code.
 If pages with testing code are deployed, web browser will start complain `describe is not defined`.

-# Pitfalls
+# Drawbacks

 1. Dynamic web page is bad for blog
     1.  dynamic only when necessary
         *   not in title, never
         *   not in index
-        *   dynamic image loading, could be
+        *   could be for dynamic image loading
+2. The web page size should be small, so that the first access loads data fast.

 ## Future Improvements